 One way you can increase the amount of profit you make is to live in one half of the house and rent out the other half.
 The maintenance fees, as well as the time involved in yard work and other routine duties, will be significantly lower than if you rented out both sides.
 The money you obtain from your renter will help defray the cost you pay back to the bank each month.
 One study of a duplex rental showed the investment gave a return of $300 profit every month, which increased to $550 overtime.

 Better Tenant Control

-Obviously there are pros and cons to all types of property investments, but the benefits of purchasing a two family home seem to outweigh any of the drawbacks.
+There are pros and cons to all types of property investments, but the benefits of purchasing a two-family home seem to outweigh any of the drawbacks.
 From an investment standpoint, this type of property will provide a better profit margin than some other property investments.

 - Garden / Landscaping / Patio — 263

 - Real Estate / Finance — 200

 - Interior Design / Decor — 184